 - This is likely due to the positive attitude that digitally savvy Gen Z and millennial consumers have towards chatbots.
 The perception of Gen X on the “very effective” rating was like that of boomers and the silent generation.

-What are the biggest pain points in using chatbots for customers service?
+What are the biggest pain points in using chatbots for customer service?

 #1 PAIN POINT

 When they transfer me to a human agent, that agent asks me to repeat all the information I had given to the virtual assistant already

-59% found that having to repeat information and context to a human agent in the event of escalation from chatbots was the biggest hassle.
+59% of the surveyed find having to repeat information and context to a human agent in the event of escalation from chatbots as the biggest hassle.
 Not surprisingly, this is a result of chatbot deployments that are completely disconnected from agent-assisted touchpoints like email or chat or phone.

 #2 PAIN POINT